lipfangmoe/zigcord/README.md

  - HTTP Interaction Server:
    - Standalone HTTPS support (for now, you will need a reverse-proxy to provide HTTPS support)
-   - Cloud function support (Cloudflare Workers)
+   - Cloud function support (i.e. Cloudflare Workers)
  - Make sure all data types are accurate